Molten-salt reactor: Fused salt purification

 Techniques for preparing and handling molten salt were first developed at ORNL.
 The purpose of salt purification is to eliminate oxides, sulfur and metal impurities.
 Oxides could result in the deposition of solid particles in reactor operation.
 Sulfur must be removed because of its corrosive attack on nickel-based alloys at operational temperature.
-Structural metal such as chromium, nickel, and iron must be removed for corrosion control.
+Structural metals such as chromium, nickel, and iron must be removed for corrosion control.